tangboxuan/youtube_research/README.md

 ```
 The csv files for each product can be found in the /output folder sorted into the search time.

-4. To download the YouTube video and subtitle/captions, run download.py using command
+4. To download the YouTube video and subtitle/captions, edit download.py and replace the variables "foldername", "productname" and "filename" with the desired ones.
+Then, run download.py using command
 ```
 python download.py
 ```
-Follow the on-screen prompts to choose the CSV file to download (all links in the CSV file will be downloaded).
-The files will be downloaded to the same folder as the CSV file.